Get

 When your cat is young, they will need a high-quality, protein-rich kitten chow explicitly designed for their life stage.
 Kittens require different levels of protein and certain vitamins and minerals to keep up with the demands of a growing body.
 Most switch to adult food at 10-12 months of age.

-There can be an overwhelming amount of choice when it comes to cat foods and your veterinarian is your best source of advice and information.
+There can be an overwhelming amount of choice when it comes to cat foods and an experienced veterinarian is your best source of advice and information.
 Make sure that any food you choose is complete and balanced and has been adequately researched.
 At a minimum it should meet the Association of American Feed Control Officials (AAFCO) guidelines for nutritional adequacy (this will be stated on the food packaging).

 For most cats some wet or moist food is ideal as this helps keep them hydrated, many owners offer kibble alongside it.
 Studies have shown that cats are usually grazers and prefer to eat multiple small meals throughout the day, so if possible measure out their daily ration and give it to them in several small portions throughout the day.
 Generally cats should not be fed ad lib (free access) as it can encourage overeating and excess weight gain.